-- The order of these proceedings may change at the Tribunal's discretion. - The Tribunal may satisfy itself that the person charged has had details of the charge(s). - The player will be asked if they wish to plead to the charge(s).
-The player has the option to plead at any time but must plead following the completion of the Umpire's evidence, and that of any Umpire's witness. - All witnesses will leave the room. - Umpire's evidence. - Cross-examination of Umpire by the Tribunal. - Cross-examination of Umpire by the Player and/or Delegate. - Evidence of Umpire's witness. - Cross-examination of Umpire's witness. - Plea of player - Evidence of player - Cross-examination of player by Tribunal - Comment by the Umpire on the evidence submitted by the player at the discretion of the Tribunal. - Evidence of player's witness. - Cross-examination of player's witness by the Tribunal. - Comments by the Umpire on the evidence submitted by the player's witness at the discretion of the Tribunal. - Submission by the player or the Delegate/Advocate based upon the evidence presented. - If a "Not Guilty" plea has been entered: - a) all people other than the Tribunal shall leave the room to allow the Tribunal to determine whether the charge is proven. - b) upon reaching its decision the Tribunal shall recall the Umpire and the person charged. - c) if the player is found "Not Guilty" the Tribunal will be declared closed. - If the player is found "Guilty" or has entered a plea of "Guilty" the details of the player's record may be read. - The player or the Delegate/Advocate may make a submission to the Tribunal on the question of penalty. - All persons who have been called to give evidence shall remain present until all other evidence has been presented to the Tribunal unless otherwise determined by the Tribunal Chair. - All parties shall again leave the room to allow the Tribunal to make a determination what penalty is to be applied. - The player charged and the Delegate/Advocate shall then be readmitted and informed of the determination.
+- Appointment of Chairman - The Tribunal shall satisfy itself that the person charged has had details of the charge(s). - The player will be asked if he wishes to plead to the charge(s).
+The player has the option to plead at any time but must plead following the completion of the Umpire's evidence, and that of any Umpire's witness. - All witnesses will leave the room. - Umpire's evidence. - Cross-examination of Umpire by the Tribunal. - Cross-examination of Umpire by the Player and/or Delegate. - Evidence of Umpire's witness. - Cross-examination of Umpire's witness. - Plea of player - Evidence of player. - Cross-examination of player by Tribunal - Comment by the Umpire on the evidence submitted by the player at the discretion of the Tribunal. - Evidence of player's witness. - Cross-examination of player's witness by the Tribunal. - Comments by the Umpire on the evidence submitted by the player's witness at the discretion of the Tribunal. - Submission by the player or the Delegate/Advocate based upon the evidence presented. - If a "Not Guilty" plea has been entered: - a) all people other than the Tribunal shall leave the room to allow the Tribunal to decide whether the charge is proven. - b) upon reaching its decision the Tribunal shall recall the Umpire and the person charged. - c) if the player is found "Not Guilty" the Tribunal will be declared closed. - If the player is found "Guilty" or has entered a plea of "Guilty" the details of the player's record shall be read. - The player or the Delegate/Advocate may make a submission to the Tribunal on the question of penalty. - All persons who have been called to give evidence shall remain present until all other evidence has been presented to the Tribunal. - All parties shall again leave the room to allow the Tribunal to decide on what penalty is to be applied. - The player charged and the Delegate/Advocate shall then be readmitted and informed of the decision.